daveveitch/CSC2515Project/README.md

 # CSC2515Project - Predicting Fama-French Factors Using Machine Learning Techniques

-In this repository you will find the code behind our paper "Predicting Fama-French Factors Using Machine Learning Techniques" which is the PDF in the repository.
+In this repository you will find the code behind our paper "Predicting Fama-French Factors Using Machine Learning Techniques".

 A quick breakdown of how this repository is organized.

+Report (Folder: 'Report')
+- This folder contains a PDF copy of our report plus the LaTeX files used to produce it.

 Modelling ('AdaBoosting.py', 'Gradient Boosting.py', 'GRU.ipynb', 'Logistic Regression.ipynb', 'SVM_RF_MLP.ipynb').
 - These files contain the underlying code used to come up with the predictions made for the Fama-French Factors.